Sandworm Team

 C0025 2016 Ukraine Electric Power Attack December 2016 [17][18] December 2016 [17][18]

-Account Manipulation, Brute Force, Command and Scripting Interpreter: Visual Basic, Command and Scripting Interpreter: PowerShell, Command and Scripting Interpreter: Windows Command Shell, Command-Line Interface, Compromise Client Software Binary, Create Account, Create Account: Domain Account, Create or Modify System Process: Windows Service, Impair Defenses: Disable Windows Event Logging, Lateral Tool Transfer, Lateral Tool Transfer, Masquerading: Masquerade File Type, Masquerading: Match Legitimate Name or Location, Masquerading, Obfuscated Files or Information, Obfuscated Files or Information: Software Packing, OS Credential Dumping: LSASS Memory, Remote Services: SMB/Windows Admin Shares, Remote Services, Remote System Discovery, Scripting, Server Software Component: SQL Stored Procedures, Valid Accounts, Windows Management Instrumentation
+Account Manipulation, Brute Force, Command and Scripting Interpreter: Visual Basic, Command and Scripting Interpreter: PowerShell, Command and Scripting Interpreter: Windows Command Shell, Command-Line Interface, Compromise Host Software Binary, Create Account, Create Account: Domain Account, Create or Modify System Process: Windows Service, Impair Defenses: Disable Windows Event Logging, Lateral Tool Transfer, Lateral Tool Transfer, Masquerading: Masquerade File Type, Masquerading: Match Legitimate Name or Location, Masquerading: Masquerade Account Name, Masquerading, Obfuscated Files or Information, Obfuscated Files or Information: Software Packing, OS Credential Dumping: LSASS Memory, Remote Services: SMB/Windows Admin Shares, Remote Services, Remote System Discovery, Scripting, Server Software Component: SQL Stored Procedures, Valid Accounts, Windows Management Instrumentation

 Techniques Used